RedlineREDLINE

 • Some clauses are unenforceable even if you signed them.
 The implied warranty of habitability cannot be waived in any state.

-• The FTC settled with two of the largest US landlords in 2025 over hidden fees.
-The same pattern is still in most leases.
+• The FTC settled with two of the largest US landlords in 2025 over hidden fees and opened formal rulemaking on rental junk fees in March 2026.
+The same patterns are still in most leases.

 1. They won't let you see the unit before you sign